rRelied/Netquel-Ship-Manager/README.md

 ## Installation

-This extension is not on the Chrome Web Store — you load it manually as an unpacked extension.
+This extension is loaded manually as an unpacked extension — it is not on the Chrome Web Store.

-**Step 1.** Download or clone the extension folder to your computer.
-It should contain these files:
+**Step 1.** Download the extension folder.
+It should contain:

 ```
 netquel-extension/
 ├── manifest.json